On horizontal scaling

 Our Pro Stack is great.
 But it is not for every one and all use cases.
 So we also created the Universal Stack to better support small websites build in PHP - promoting but not enforcing best practices.

 Choosing the right Pro App scaling isn’t straight forward.
 There are multiple options for the same price.
 Clients need to know their requirements to distribute available RAM over Nodes.
 It’s not easy and many clients end up with sub-optimal settings.
-I often have to advice customers about this.
+I sometimes advice customers about this when inspecting performance issues with clients.

 Apart from choosing the right scaling, some implications of horizontal scaling are tricky too.
 We try to counter this with good documentation and helpful support.